dapr/docs/howto/components-scopes/README.md

     value: redis-master:6379
 ```

-This component will only be accessible to Dapr instances running inside the `production` namespace.
+In this example, the Redis component is only accessible to Dapr instances running inside the `production` namespace.

 ### Example of component namsespacing in self-hosted mode

-In self hosed, a developer can specify the namespace to a Dapr instance by setting the `NAMESPACE` environment variable.
+In self hosted mode, a developer can specify the namespace to a Dapr instance by setting the `NAMESPACE` environment variable.
 If the `NAMESPACE` environment variable is set, Dapr will not load any component that does not specify the same namespace in its metadata.

 Considering the example above, to tell Dapr which namespace it is deployed to, set the environment variable: